 - This term assumes that the individual may have the opportunity to influence or impact the results.
-It is not intended to apply to individuals who provide primarily technical support to a Research study or who act in a purely advisory capacity with no direct access to the study data, unless such individuals are nonetheless in a position to influence or impact the study's results or have privileged information as to its outcome. - If a Faculty member Participates in Research pursuant to this definition, such participation shall be considered to be for the entire duration of

-Research even should the Faculty member elect to terminate the Research activities.
+It is not intended to apply to individuals who provide primarily technical support to a Research study or who act in a purely advisory capacity with no direct access to the study data, unless such individuals are nonetheless in a position to influence or impact the study's results or have privileged information as to its outcome. - If a Faculty member Participates in Research pursuant to this definition, such participation shall be considered to be for the entire duration of Research even should the Faculty member elect to terminate the Research activities. .

-Participate in Clinical Research: Faculty who Participate in Clinical Research either:
+Participate in Clinical Research: Faculty who either

-- 1. are responsible for the design, conduct, or reporting of an IRB-approved study and, as part of that IRB-approved study: - a. have access to information about living individuals by intervening or interacting with them for Research purposes; and/or - b. have access to identifiable private information about living individuals for Research purposes; and/or - c. obtain the voluntary informed consent, assent or participation of individuals to be subjects in Research; and/or - d. study, interpret, or analyze identifiable private information or identifiable data for Research purposes; and/or - e. have access to the study treatment assignment made through, for example, a randomization process; or - 2. serve as the Primary Author, or one of the Primary Authors, of a Publication reporting the results of an IRB-approved study.
-A Primary Author of a Publication is the individual who, in compliance with HMS Authorship Guidelines [http://ari.hms.harvard.edu/files/integrity-academic-medicine/files/authorship_guidelines.pdf] and ICMJE Authorship Guidelines [http://www.icmje.org/icmje-recommendations.pdf], takes primary responsibility for the integrity of the work as a whole even if he or she does not have an in-depth understanding of every part of the work.11
+- 1. are responsible for the design, conduct, or reporting of an IRB approved study and, as part of that IRB-approved study: - a. have access to information about living individuals by intervening or interacting with them for Research purposes; and/or - b. have access to identifiable private information about living individuals for Research purposes; and/or - c. obtain the voluntary informed consent, assent or participation of individuals to be subjects in Research; and/or - d. study, interpret, or analyze identifiable private information or identifiable data for Research purposes; and/or - e. have access to the study treatment assignment made through, for example, a randomization process; or